 and Show" page for details.

-Our yearly show, "Possibilities in Pastel XI", will be held at the
+Our yearly show, "Possibilities in Pastel XII", will be held at the

-Stirling Gallery and Studios, Dunedin, FL, during February 2017 with judge Jimmy
+Stirling Gallery and Studios, Dunedin, FL, during February 2018 with judge Jan Evenhus.
+Click

 here for the Prospectus for the show.